 In IBI programs, each child’s strengths and weaknesses are assessed and a comprehensive program is created for the child.
 Things the child needs to learn — like saying words, learning non-verbal gestures, playing with toys and then peers, washing hands, eating etc — are broken down into tiny steps and then taught systematically, little by little.

 Children’s difficulties are also approached using a gradual but steady approach.
 Many children hate having haircuts or fear supermarkets and these issues can be addressed slowly but surely.

 An IBI program requires the child to receive 20–40 hours of therapy each week, with the family using the same methods and working on the same activities in non-therapy hours.

 While this sounds intimidating often the teaching is done in play, so the child doesn’t know they are learning at all.

 More about ABA theory

-Applied behaviour analysis (ABA) is an intervention in which the principles of learning theory are applied in a systematic and measurable manner to increase, reduce, maintain, and/or generalise target behaviours.
+ABA is an intervention in which the principles of learning theory are applied in a systematic and measurable manner to increase, reduce, maintain, and/or generalise target behaviours.

 - teach play, academics, social skills, communication and daily living skills